 Your City of Garland Water Utilities staff remains diligent in bringing safe, reliable water to all of our water customers.
 The department is staffed 24 hours a day, 7 days a week, 365 days a year by highly trained and licensed water professionals.
-Constant maintenance, monitoring, sampling and laboratory testing keeps our licensed water professionals continuously apprised of our water system's operating status.
+Constant maintenance, monitoring, sampling and laboratory testing keeps our licensed water professionals continuously apprised of our water quality and water system's operating status.

 Here are links to important information that addresses the quality of our drinking water: